 Poverty alleviation requires a targeted effort to care for the marginalised and vulnerable in Witzenberg.
 Given the current economic environment of ever-higher unemployment and the increasing number of residents living below the poverty line, indigent programmes and other economic enabling measures require urgent attention.
 The main thrust of the programme is to facilitate the resources and conditions required to satisfy poor communities' physical, social and psychological needs.
-The current focus of the programme is to support food production and security through the establishment maintenance of food gardens.
+The current focus of the programme is to support food production and security through the establishment and maintenance of food gardens.
 Food gardens help improve household food security and people's nutritional status, and also offer an opportunity for a group of people to come together and produce food collectively.

 People living with disabilities programme recognises the various challenges experienced by people with disabilities.
 Witzenberg focuses on awareness-raising initiatives concerning disability in order to break down the barriers and promote and foster social integration and opportunities for persons with disabilities.
 The programme interventions are aimed at empowering and promoting a fully inclusive society for persons with disabilities.
 Support to caregivers and parents of disabled children is another goal of this programme.
 Life skills, hand skills and social skills are some of the main areas of intervention for youth who are differently disabled.
 Disability access discussions will also be facilitated for municipal buildings and then also with the private sector.
+The Municipality plan to facilitate the formation of a persons with disability forum that will aim to create platform for multi-sectoral collaboration.